blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

 > 💡 In the proposed system example instance, the `path` key has been replaced with `linkType`.
 This is an implementation detail which is not dictated by the proposal.
-Alternatives could be `linkUri`, `link`, etc.
+Alternatives could be `linkUrl`, `link`, etc.

-Links (which are provided by the `links` field in the items of the `LinkGroups` array) will use Link Type URIs instead of a `path`.
+Links (which are provided by the `links` field in the items of the `LinkGroups` array) will use Link Type URLs instead of a `path`.
 The `LinkGroup` has a new key `ordered` which specifies whether or not the `links` array is ordered.
 More on this in the [Ordering of links](#ordering-of-links) section.

 As for the linked entities returned by `linkedEntities`, the imposed changes to Entities will apply here as well.